tamariam/Kiddie-Corner/README.md

     * [Code Institute Learning Platform](https://codeinstitute.net/)
     * [Django Documentation](https://docs.djangoproject.com/en/3.2/)
     * [Bootstrap Documentation](https://getbootstrap.com/)
+    * AI to generate description text for products.

 # Acknowledgements

-This site was developed as a fourth portfolio project for the [Code Institute](https://codeinstitute.net/global/) course in Full Stack Software Development.
+This site was developed as a final portfolio project for the [Code Institute](https://codeinstitute.net/global/) course in Full Stack Software Development.
 I would like to thank the following for all of the support throughout the development phase.

 * The Code Institute community, including Tutor Support, Student Care and the Slack Community.
 * My mentor, [David Bowers](https://www.linkedin.com/in/dnlbowers/) for providing me with advice throughout the development process.